 The pegs were turned on the lathe from more scrap black walnut.
 They started out being a real pain as I kept breaking the thin diameter pins that would go into the playing surface.
 I ended up turning two at a time and then sawing them in half.
 This worked out well and I was able to make a few extras along the way.
 The second board I plan to use the brass screws with rubber bumpers as the World Crokinole Championship Tournament boards do.
 I just need to find the dimensions of them!

 The 20 hole is another black walnut part, turned to diameter on the lathe and sanded to a nice fit, then mounted on a 8” diameter disc and screwed to the bottom.
 This way I could remove the 20 hole and put in a new one, perhaps with a laser etched design or something fancy.
+NOTE: I did replace with a nice laser etched peice of walnut with my initials and “2020” since writing this.

 Finishing

 This is the part that took the longest.
 There are a few reasons why; (1) I wanted an ultra-smooth finish and (2) my shop is only about 60 F so finish takes longer to cure.
 Add to that, where my inlay did not quite go in correctly I had low spots.
 These show up as bright shiny spots after you sand the finish to a matte finish.
-I tried a few methods to fix these, but ultimately just had to apply more cotes of polyurethane until I built up enough that I could sand into them.
+I tried a few methods to fix these, but ultimately just had to apply more coats of polyurethane until I built up enough that I could sand into them.

 Then came the 400 grit sandpaper, 600 grit, 1000 grit, and polishing.
 Then a few coats of paste wax followed by a few coats of carnauba wax (from my car wax supply).
 I did manage to break off one of the pegs while doing this with them installed (bonehead move).
 Fortunately I had made a few extra, so swapped it out.